ultimatile/Cytnx/docs/source/example/DMRG.rst

         lbl = [str(2*k),str(2*k+1),str(2*k+2)]
         A[k].relabels_(lbl)
-        lbls.append(lbl) # store the labels for later convinience.
+        lbls.append(lbl) # store the labels for later convenience.

 The resulting MPS would look like a tensor train, stored in the list A: